-Built in 1825, the Sarah Sweet House was built in three layers of plank construction: one vertical, second horizontal, and third vertical.
-It is typical of homes built by Pennsylvania Dutch.
+Built in 1825, the Sarah Sweet House was constructed in three layers of plank construction: one vertical, second horizontal, and third vertical.
+It is typical of homes built by Pennsylvania German settlers.
 Long windows were added when the Victorian era came along.
 The horsehair plaster came from the tanning business conducted on this property.

-Members of the Boalsburg Conservancy wanted to establish a museum in Boalsburg and this house was purchased in 1983 by Mr. and Mrs. Thomas.
-Mr. and Mrs. Thomas Aikens presented the property to the Museum Association as a gift.
-The Aikens required that a Trust Fund of $25,000 be raised by the Museum Association, half of it prior to the purchase of the property, and that it be held in escrow with only proceeds from it being used for operating expenses.
-The Fund was established on schedule with the help of residents in town.
+Members of the Boalsburg Conservancy wanted to establish a museum in Boalsburg.
+In 1983 the Sarah Sweet house was purchased by Mr. and Mrs. Thomas Aikens who presented the property to the newly formed Museum Association as a gift.
+The Aikens required that a trust fund of $25,000 be raised by the Museum Association, half of it prior to the purchase of the property, and that it be held in escrow with only proceeds from it being used for operating expenses.
+The fund was established on schedule with the help of residents in town.

 Transfer of deed for the property was accomplished in November of 1983.
 There is currently no mortgage on the property and loans by residents were gradually paid off.
 Funds and volunteers are needed to continue to restore and maintain the facilities.